 2018.
 Money from Above: Cash Transfers, Moral Desert and Enfranchisement among Guaraní Households of the Argentine Chaco.
 In E.M.
 Balén & M. Fotta (eds.)
 Money from the government in Latin America: Conditional Cash Transfer Programmes and Rural Lives.
 London: Routledge

-Indigenous Peoples, Political Economy, Labour, Unemployment, Welfare, Extractive industries, Oil and Gas, Latin American Culture and Society, Argentina, Economic Anthropology, International development, Applied Anthropology, Sovereignty, ethnography, Growth and Degrowth, Gran Chaco
+Indigenous Peoples, Political Economy, Labour, Unemployment, Welfare, Extractive Industries, Oil and Gas, Coal, Latin American Culture and Society, Argentina, Economic Anthropology, International development, Applied Anthropology, Sovereignty, Ethnography, Growth and Degrowth, Gran Chaco

 If you are interested in being supervised by Agustin Diz, please see the links below (open in new windows) for more information: